The-OpenROAD-Project/OpenLane/docs/source/for_developers/docs_contribution.rst

-Documentation Contributors guide
+Contributing Docs
 ================================================================================

 .. note:: This page is for documentation contributors.
-For prospecting OpenLane contributors, please see `CONTRIBUTING.md <../../CONTRIBUTING.html>`_
+For prospecting code contributors, please see `Code Contributions <../../CONTRIBUTING.html>`_

 Introduction
 --------------------------------------------------------------------------------